ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 - **Not** longitudinal (independent samples)
 - Includes mail/online, telephone, and personal visits

+For efficiency in modeling, bias selection can occur outside of the simulation.
+Please select 3 times more households that are listed, to ensure that there are different options for noise and changes in survey design.

 **Survey - Current Population Survey (CPS)**

 The CPS is a survey run by the Census Bureau and gathers data about the